ImtiazVision/Java/Notes.md

 ### Relationship between classes :

 **Aggregation** :In aggregation, the `has-A` model is utilized.
 This establishes a parent-child connection between the two classes, with one owning the object of the other.
 The lifespan of the acquired object is independent of the owner's lifespan in aggregation.
+By referring to the child object, the parent simply has a reference to the child, which removes the child's reliance on parent object.